 A European LTD has similarities.
 LTD stands for limited, as in limited liability company.
 It separates liabilities from the owners and the business.
 As an owner, you are a shareholder who is or who isn’t part of the daily operations and management.

 Only the LTD company owns all assets and debts of the business.
 Shareholders are paid as employees and thus pay personal taxes on their earnings.
 Only the business assets can be used to settle any insolvency responsibilities.

-In this way, an LLC or LTD prevents you from being personally liable.
+In this way, an LLC or LTD prevents salon owners from being personally liable.